helpsolution/gbot-trader/readme.md

 /trade              - Switches to the specified trading pair /stop [codeExit]    - The application shutsdown. codeExit - an optional exit code.
 /sell_all           - Sell on the market immediately.
 (Attention: The sale will be made without confirmation!)
+/buy_all            - Buy on the market immediately.
+(Attention: The buy will be made without confirmation!)
 /restart            - Restart GBot Trader
 /stats              - Trading statistics
 /note [ignore text] - The text in this line will be ignored.
 It can be used as a comment.